When isometry and equivalence for skew constacyclic codes coincide: Preliminaries

-As we shall discuss in Section~\ref{S:associativity}, there is significant subtlety in the well-definedness of the term $(\alpha t^k)^i$ in the nonassociative case.
+As we shall discuss in Section~\ref{S:3}, there is significant subtlety in the well-definedness of the term $(\alpha t^k)^i$ in the nonassociative case.

-In this paper, we expand the set of cases for which it is known that all homomorphisms or isomorphisms of Petit algebras are monomial.
-This was previously known in several cases, but so far only for isomorphisms.
+In this paper, we expand the set of cases for which it is known that \emph{all} isomorphisms of Petit rings are monomial of type $G_{\tau,\alpha}$, when $\tau \in {\rm Aut}(S)$ commutes with $\sigma$.
+This was previously known in several cases, but so far only for isomorphisms, \emph{e.g.} see \cite[Theorems 28, 29]{BrownPumpluen2018}.
+The monomial isomorphisms $G_{\tau,\alpha,k}$ can be used to classify skew polycyclic codes, in particular skew constacyclic codes, which is why they are of particular interest (cf. Section \ref{subsec:iso}).

-Then the following results were originally stated for $\ring_0$-isomorphisms for the case that $\ring$ is a field in \cite[Theorems 28, 29]{BrownPumpluen2018}, and generalized the present setting in \cite{Pumpluen2025}.
+The following results were originally proved only for $\ring_0$-isomorphisms for the case that $\ring$ is a field in \cite[Theorems 28, 29]{BrownPumpluen2018}, and generalized to the present setting in \cite{Pumpluen2025}.
 To state them, set

-\begin{theorem} Let $\alpha\in S^\times$ and assume that $\tau \in {\rm Aut}(S)$ commutes with $\sigma$.
+\begin{theorem} \cite[Theorem 4.1]{Pumpluen2025} Let $\alpha\in S^\times$ and assume that $\tau \in {\rm Aut}(S)$ commutes with $\sigma$.
 Then